Attainable housing in West Parry Sound (MZO)

 How many homes do you anticipate being situated in this development?
 With the shortage of Healthcare in our area and the increased strain we see when the summer population swells, how do you propose providing healthcare to the additional population this project will entail?
 (We already have a shortage of Doctors, and outsource most specialized health issues, we also have excessive wait times during peak season, and an aging population that will require more healthcare in the furture.)
 What is the plan to provide education for the new families.
 How will this effect EMS/Fire and Police services.
 In addition, do you feel Parry Sound's infrastructure of roads, services, and shopping area will be able to handle the increased traffic flow for a project of this size.
 (I foresee traffic Jams.
 With the increase of people due to the pandemic I already see a change of traffic flow in town.)
 I feel this is a double edged sword, we need to prepare the services to facilitate this growth otherwise people will not move here.
 (Kids will need to go to school, people will need healthcare, and other services mentioned...if it isn't ready, they won't come.)
 How do you plan to pay for all this until the new tax revenue from that development starts to come in?
 Hospitals, Schools, Fire Departments, Police Services, EMS ect. cost money - and I fear it will fall on the existing population to "pave the way" for the growth you propose.
 If not handled properly it will burden - not enhance - our way of life.
 I agree we need affordable housing, but I think a slow measured increase that we can grow into with time to address these impacts would be smarter than a massive project with unforeseen consequences that will have economic, social, environment and health impact.
 The MZO approach you are using where you can change zoning without going through the usual procedures and skirting public input indicates a lack of willingness to listen to the public who you were elected to protect.

-Howie asked over 2 years ago
+Howie asked almost 3 years ago

 Thank you for your questions, Howie.
 At this early stage, we are unable to estimate the number of homes that will be built.
 We will have a better sense of this when it is time to review plan of subdivision applications.
 We do know that the terrain and environmental regulations will create unique limitations, but also opportunities for innovative development in step with our "environment first" approach.